turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation.md

 - [ ] ENV variables are changed on Heroku to point to invalid backend/services or API keys; front-end shows a user-friendly error scenario
 - [ ] Different team members presented this content than other areas of the presentation

-Video Presentation
+Video Presentation (0.7 points)
 - [ ] Team has prepared a demonstration video
 - [ ] Video displays end-to-end application demo of happy path
-- [ ] Video discusses persona alaysis and user empathy
+- [ ] Video discusses persona analysis and user empathy
 - [ ] Video discusses service-oriented architecture
 - [ ] Different team members presented this content than other areas of the presentation

-README and Documentation
+README and Documentation (1.96 points)
-- [ ] Git repos for each codebase have README files which contain:
+Git repos for each codebase have README files which contain:
-  - [ ] links to other repos
+  - [ ] links to other repos & production links
   - [ ] contain a list of contributors, their GitHub profiles and LinkedIn profiles
-  - [ ] discuss the purpose of its repo's existance and how it fits into the project SOA
+  - [ ] discuss the purpose of its repo's existence and how it fits into the project SOA
   - [ ] how to install and test the repo
+Rails front-end
+  - [ ] has screenshots
+  - [ ] discusses OAuth
-- [ ] README for front-end has screenshots and discusses OAuth, user personas and exhibits user empathy
+  - [ ] explains user personas and exhibits user empathy Rails back-end
-- [ ] README for back-end includes database schema and each endpoint is documented
+  - [ ] includes database schema
+  - [ ] each endpoint is documented with example request & response
+  - [ ] a Postman collection JSON file is included in the back-end service repo to test the back-end endpoints in production (except for any portion which needs OAuth)
-- [ ] README for Microservice 1 documents:
+README for Microservices:
   - [ ] each endpoint exposed to the back-end
   - [ ] its use of external service API
-- [ ] a Postman collection JSON file is included in the back-end service repo to test the back-end endpoints in production (except for any portion which needs OAuth)
-- [ ] a Postman collection JSON file is included in the Microservice 1 repo to test the back-end endpoints in production (except for any portion which needs OAuth)
+  - [ ] a Postman collection JSON file is included in the micro-service 1 repo to test the back-end endpoints in production (except for any portion which needs OAuth)
   - [ ] a Postman collection JSON file is included in the Microservice 2 repo to test the back-end endpoints in production (except for any portion which needs OAuth)

 ---